erik-olsson-op/k8s-job-cronjob-example/README.md

 # k8s-job-cronjob-example

+demo 2024-11-01 (2024-11-++)

-k8s - playing around with cronjob and job n database running in pod
+* Playing around with cronjob and job in a Minikube singel node cluster

-demo 2024-11-01
+* Using Golang with Go Workspace

+See Makefile for setup commands.

+## Tech

+* Minikube
+* Docker and Docker Compose
+* Golang